 Other Resources for Learning

-Lucky for you, Daily Coding Problem isn't the only place to practice and learn online for free!
+Lucky for you, Daily Coding Problem isn't the only place to practice and learn online!

-If books are more your thing, make sure to take a look at these resources and lists:
+If books are more your thing, make sure to take a look at these:

 - Cracking the Coding Interview